MLatE2dge/MLatE2dge.github.io/docs/index.md

 <br>

 <div style="text-align: justify"> <b>Machine Learning at the Extreme Edge (ML@E2dge) looks at how a developer can apply machine learning in the development of accurate, energy-efficient, and intelligent (wireless) (battery-powered) end-point devices and systems</b>.
-Starting from a case study, a machine learning model is developed, optimized and deployed.
+Starting from a case study (estimation of spatio-temporal parameters), a machine learning model is developed, optimized and deployed.
 In the project, we limit ourselves to a supervised machine learning regression problem.
-The selected end-point device is a Cortex®-M4 ARM® microcontroller (nRF52840, Nordic Semiconductor), in combination with an Inertial Measurement Unit (IMU) sensors (ex.
-XSens MTi-3 and Invensense ICM-20948).
 In the project open-source software frameworks such as scikit-learn, TensorFlow and Keras are used, in combination with Edge Impulse Studio.
 For experiment tracking, the MLOps tool Weights and Biases  is used.</div>

-<div style="text-align: justify"> The outcome of the project is a guideline (a workflow) and (open source) software tools, that developers can use and apply in the design of the next generation of embedded intelligent end-point devices and systems.</div><br>
+<div style="text-align: justify"> The outcome of the project is a data- and machine learning pipeline (workflow) that illustrates how to solve a embedded machine learning problem.</div>

 ## Project Supervisory Group